Bigg Boss

-Bigg Boss is an Indian reality show franchise based on the Dutch reality show Big Brother.
-It is produced by Endemol Shine India through Viacom18 and Disney Star.
-Subsequently, the various versions of the show are made internationally available through OTT platforms Voot and Disney+ Hotstar.

-Bigg Boss was originally started in Hindi language and has been extended into seven languages spoken in the Indian sub-continent, including Kannada, Bengali, Tamil, Telugu, Marathi and Malayalam.
+Bigg Boss is an Indian reality competition television franchise adapted from the original Dutch Big Brother, created by John de Mol Jr. The show features contestants called "housemates" who live together in a specially constructed house that is isolated from the outside world.

+The name "Bigg Boss" is inspired by Big Brother from George Orwell's novel Nineteen Eighty-Four, and the housemates are continuously monitored during their stay in the house by live television cameras as well as personal audio microphones.
+Throughout the course of the competition, they are voted out of the house (usually on a weekly basis) until only one remains and wins the cash prize.

+Bigg Boss has had a significant cultural impact in India, influencing television trends and the concept of celebrity.
+The show is known for its drama, emotional moments, and the intense interactions between housemates.
+Various celebrities and public figures have participated in the show, further adding to its appeal.
+As of July 2025, multiple seasons of Bigg Boss have aired across different Indian languages, including Hindi, Kannada, Bengali, Tamil, Telugu, Marathi, and Malayalam.
+The editions, in particular, is widely recognized and often referred to by its initials BB.

 Overview

 There have been seven versions of the show in different languages spoken in the Indian subcontinent.
-The first show of the franchise was Big Boss in Hindi which debuted in 2006 through Sony TV and from season two onwards it moved to and continues on Colors TV.
-In 2013, the franchise extended its presence in Kannada through Colors Kannada and Bengali through ETV Bangla, later rebranded into Colors Bangla.
-In 2017, it extend its presence in Tamil through Star Vijay and in Telugu through Star Maa.
-In 2018, it ventured into Marathi through Colors Marathi and in Malayalam through Asianet.
+The first show of the franchise was Bigg Boss in Hindi, which debuted in 2006 through Sony TV, and from season two onwards it moved to and continues on Colors TV.
+In 2013, the franchise extended its presence in Kannada through Colors Kannada and Bengali through ETV Bangla, later rebranded as Colors Bangla.
+In 2017, it extended its presence in Tamil through Star Vijay and in Telugu through Star Maa.
+In 2018, it ventured into Marathi through Colors Marathi and into Malayalam through Asianet.

 Though only celebrities were selected to be as housemates in the initial seasons, members of the general public have been chosen to be on the show in the latest seasons of Hindi, Kannada, Telugu, and Malayalam versions of the show.